BUT I DON'T WANNA GO OUT

 When you really think about it, the only thing that is lame is doing things you don’t want to do.
 You deserve to spend your time doing what you enjoy doing.
 I think we tend to overanalyze what we should and shouldn’t do, and I think we should spend a little more time just acting and not thinking so much.

-I think the point of college is to do whatever the hell you want.
-Yeah, people will sometimes make fun of you for not going out.
-They’ll say you’re “lame.”
-But, when your really think about it, that’s just their version of how they spend their independent free time.
+When you really think about it, college is how one spend their independent free time.
 Go out if you want, but if you’d rather lay inside and watch a movie or go out to a show, that is your time to spend.
 Whatever is the most worthwhile to you and whatever you like to do, college allows you the opportunity to do that.

 And I hope you do.